 |Max Torque||215Nm @ 1,750-3,000rpm|

 |Gearbox||New 5-speed Manual|

-Engine setup of Ford’s new compact UV includes a 1.2-litre, 3-cylinder, TiVCT petrol and a 1.5-litre diesel unit.
+Under the hood, Ford’s new compact UV features a 1.2-litre, 3-cylinder, TiVCT petrol and a 1.5-litre diesel engine.
 The former one is a Dragon family all-aluminium motor, which is essentially the stripped down version of the 1.5-litre engine that also does duty in the EcoSport compact SUV.
 This Dragon series gasoline unit delivers best-in-class power and torque figures.
-It churns out a top power of 94bhp (96PS) and 120Nm of torque, thus making it more powerful than Honda’s 1.2-litre i-VTEC petrol and Maruti’s 1.2-litre K-Series petrol engines.
+It generates a maximum power output of 94bhp (96PS) at 6,500rpm and a peak torque of 120Nm at 4,350rpm, thus making it more powerful than Honda’s 1.2-litre i-VTEC petrol and Maruti’s 1.2-litre K-Series petrol engines.
 Check Out – India’s Top 5 Best Modified Ford EcoSport

 Similar to its hatch sibling, the cross-hatch is high on fuel efficiency.
-Available with both petrol and diesel engine options, the Freestyle will return a mileage around 18kmpl and 25kmpl respectively.
+As per the company’s claim, the Freestyle petrol returns an ARAI-certified mileage of 19.0kmpl and the diesel version delivers 24.4kmpl.
 Read – New 2018 Ford Mustang Arrives in India

 In the cross-hatch segment, the aggressive looking Freestyle will face challenge from the Toyota Etios Cross, Hyundai i20 Active and Fiat Urban Cross.
 It will also take on the Honda WR-V and Mahindra KUV100 NXT.

 Ford Freestyle is one of the finest cross-hatchbacks currently on sale in India.
 While the engine performance is best-in-league, the interior lacks premium feel offered by its closest rival Hyundai i20 Active.